Mathu-lmn/natives/PED/SetPedMinGroundTimeForStungun.md

 ```

 ```
-Ped will stay on the ground after being stunned for at lest ms time. (in milliseconds)
+Ped will stay on the ground after being stunned for at least ms time. (in milliseconds)
 ```

 ## Parameters